fingerprintjs/broyster/contributing.md

 # set your credentials
 export BROWSERSTACK_USERNAME=your-username
 export BROWSERSTACK_ACCESS_KEY=your-access-key
+export BROWSERSTACK=1

-# run the E2E matrix via the broyster CLI
+# run the E2E matrix via the broyster preset
-bun run e2e
+bun run test
 ```

-> The CLI auto-registers a TS runtime for WDIO.
-It prefers `tsx`; if you use `ts-node` instead, adjust the example
-> accordingly.
+By default, `localIdentifier` is automatically generated per run to prevent port clashes across multiple E2E sessions.

 ---

 ## Pitfalls & tips

 - **BrowserStack Local tunnel**
-    - Running multiple E2E processes can clash on the Local port.
-If you need Local, use the helper
+    - Automatically enabled in remote mode with unique `localIdentifier`.
-      `enableLocal(config)` (adds `forcedStop` and a unique id).
-If you don’t need Local, disable it.
+    - If you don’t need Local, disable it in your BrowserStack capabilities.
-    - If you see `Either another browserstack local client is running...`, stop other tunnels or choose a different
-      port.

 - **Spec discovery**
-    - If you compile TS to JS and then run WDIO on the output, point `specs` to your built files.
-In the example, we run
-      `.ts` specs directly via `tsx`.
+    - Vitest browser mode runs `.ts` specs directly; no need for a separate TS runtime.

 - **TypeScript in WDIO**
     - WDIO v9 types can be strict.
-The helpers exported by Broyster avoid coupling to internal types; align `@wdio/*`
+Broyster avoids direct dependency on them; align `@wdio/*` versions and
-      versions and `typescript` ≥ 5.4.
+      `typescript` ≥ 5.4.

 - **Flaky sessions**
     - Remote grids can be flaky.
 Re-run jobs when failures aren’t attributable to your tests.